 Moe: Nanoha and Fate both fit this trope perfectly.
-In fact, Nanoha even won the 2005 Saimoe Tournament, and she eventually became the winning-est character in Saimoe history (with a record 17 wins and only 4 losses).
+In fact, Nanoha even won the 2005 Saimoe Tournament, and until recently she was the winningest character in Saimoe history.

 Moral Event Horizon: Precia whipping Fate for not bringing enough Jewel Seeds back, despite bringing half a dozen and working constantly despite the risks to her health from everything she's doing.